-- 1. Perform laboratory work only when your teacher is absent / present. - 2.
+- Choose the sensible alternative among the words in italics in the following safety rules, which apply to all laboratory activities.
+Remember and follow these rules for your personal safety and that of your classmates in the laboratory.
+Write any new word you meet in your indexed book. - 1.
+Perform laboratory work only when your teacher is absent / present. - 2.
 Your concern for safety should begin even before the first activity.
 Always read and think about each laboratory assignment after / before starting. - 3.
 Know the location and use of all / some safety equipment in your laboratory.
 These should include the safety shower, eye wash, first-aid kit, fire extinguisher and blanket. - 4.
 Wear a laboratory coat / skirt or apron and protective glasses or goggles for all laboratory work.
 Disposable / Leather gloves must be worn when working with cultures.
 Wear boots / shoes (rather than sandals) and tie back blonde / loose hair. - 5.
 Clear your bench bottom / top of all unnecessary materials such as books and clothing before starting your work.
 Microbiology laboratory benches should be swabbed with a laboratory disinfectant before and after each practical / theoretical session. - 6.
 Check chemical labels many times / twice to make sure you have the correct substance.
 Some chemical formulas and names differ by only a letter or number.
 Pay attention to the gamble / hazard classifications shown on the label - 7.
 Avoid unnecessary movement and gossip / talk in the laboratory. - 8.
 Never smell / taste laboratory materials.
 Gum, food, or drinks should / should not be brought into the laboratory.
 No hand-to-mouth operation should occur (e.g. chewing pencils, licking labels, mouth pipetting). - 9.
 Never look / watch directly down into a test tube; view the contents from the side.
 Never point the open end of a test toward yourself or your neighbour. - 10.
 Any / No laboratory accident, however small, should be reported immediately to your teacher. - 11.
 In case of a chemical spill on your skin or clothing brush / rinse the affected area with plenty of water.
-If the eyes are affected water-washing must begin immediately and continue for 10 to 15 hours / minutes or until professional GLOSSARY assistance is obtained. - 12.
+If the eyes are affected water-washing must begin immediately and continue for 10 to 15 hours / minutes or until professional assistance is obtained. - 12.
 Minor skin burns should be placed under cold / hot, running water. - 13.
 When discarding used chemicals, carefully follow the information / instructions provided. - 14.
-Return equipment, aprons, chemicals, and protective glasses to their designated locations / seats. - 15.
+Return equipment, chemicals, aprons, and protective glasses to their designated locations / seats. - 15.
 Before leaving the laboratory, ensure that gas lines and water taps are open / shut off. - 16.
 If in doubt, answer / ask!

-- assignment: piece of work, task given to a person
+assignment: piece of work, task given to a person

-- to avoid: not to do
+to avoid: not to do

-- concern: interest, consideration
+concern: interest, consideration

-- to discard: to throw away as useless
+to discard: to throw away as useless

-- gum: chewing gum
+gum: chewing gum

-- neighbour: person working near you
+neighbour: person working near you

-- plenty: a lot
+plenty: a lot

-- to point: to direct
+to point: to direct

-- to return: to put back
+to return: to put back

-- spill: accidental pouring out
+spill: accidental pouring out

-- to view: to observe
+to view: to observe